mortenbekditlevsen/SwiftOverCoffee3Challenge/README.md

 I didn't have time to add a `Slider` for the petal count.
 I did not really know the best place to 'map' the floating point values from a slider to integral ones.

+It would have been nice to use proportionate sizes for the petals, but I know too little about relative sizing and was not prepared to wrestle with GeometryReader.

 Also I would have liked to add a color picker. :-)

+I knew up front that I would not have time to add the quickly fading phantom image that appears when the flower is closing in the original animation.